-Companies that operate in a multi-currency environment may be exposed to big translation and transaction risks due to the fluctuation of currency exchange rates.
-Good governance requires controlling that risk, but often reporting the transaction risk centrally gets cumbersome.
-Consequently, foreign currency hedging may be handled locally by individuals who may make weakly informed decisions, resulting in even bigger exposures in the worst case.
+Companies operating in a multi-currency environments may be exposed to big translation and transaction risks due to the fluctuation of currency exchange rates.
+Good governance requires controlling that risk, however, reporting it centrally often becomes cumbersome.
+Consequently, foreign currency hedging may be handled locally by individuals with limited information, which in the worst-case can result into even bigger risks

 Trezone Dealing module allows the business units to handle their currency dealing needs as well as loans and deposits online with the Treasury.
 Units can request internal and external deals from treasury and report external deals done with local banks.